bcit-ci/CodeIgniter/user_guide_src/source/libraries/form_validation.rst

 	.. method:: set_rules($field[, $label = ''[, $rules = '']])

-		:param string $field: The field name
+		:param	string	$field: Field name
-		:param string $label: The field label
+		:param	string	$label: Field label
-		:param mixed $rules: The rules, as a string with rules separated by a pipe "|", or an array or rules.
+		:param	mixed	$rules: Validation rules, as a string list separated by a pipe "|", or as an array or rules
-		:returns: object
+		:returns:	CI_Form_validation instance (method chaining)
+		:rtype:	CI_Form_validation

 		Permits you to set validation rules, as described in the tutorial sections above: